gzg1984/QuickDevSkeleton/platform/README.md

 7. The drive clears DRQ.
 If transfer of another block is required, the drive also sets BSY and the above sequence is repeated from step 4).
 The following table shows a PIO read command that transfers two blocks without an error (in this and subsequent tables, read downward to follow the sequence of steps executed).

+Will casue I/O error now.
+But , we can make the libata send ID check command first.
+If we can handle this command, then we can make the system recognize this fake device

+currently error messages;
+Aug  5 17:44:14 ubuntu kernel: [ 1728.571220] ata5.00: failed to IDENTIFY (I/O error, err_mask=0x2)